-Sika Australia will conduct training and awareness for those employees with roles relevant to the identification and management of modern slavery risks and executive / senior management team.
+Sika Australia will conduct training and awareness for those employees with roles relevant to the identification and management of modern slavery risks with our executive and senior management team.
 These learnings include information on:

-- What is Modern Slavery? - How modern slavery can be present in business operations and supply chains. - Understanding compliance and reporting obligations under the legislation.
+- What is Modern Slavery? - How modern slavery can be present in business operations and supply chains, and - Understanding compliance and reporting obligations under the legislation.